N3ptune/startup/README.md

 sequenceDiagram
     actor You
     actor Website
+    actor User1
+    actor User2
+    actor Server
-    You->>Website: Replace this with your design
+    You->Website: Replace this with your design
 ```

 ### Key features